Automotive Digital Marketing: Your First Date

 (!)
 Flip your channel buying model on its head if you haven’t already.
 Develop channel-specific creative instead of rolling out one size fits all TV ads, keep in mind, most of your viewers are watching content on their phones.
 Shift budget to online channels, where people are and where you can measure.
 Think mobile when users are on the lot – they’ll be comparing other models and brands when there.

 We’re Not the Hottest Car in the Bar

-Consumers are happy to pick something else – 80% of consumers bought a different car than the brand they originally searched for (Google Case Study, 2013).
+Consumers are happy to pick something else – 80 percent of consumers bought a different car than the brand they originally searched for (Google Case Study, 2013).
 People not only buy a brand, they buy a dealer.
 1 of 4 buyers who don’t have a good dealer experience switched brands just to have a better experience (Road to Winning Drivers – Aftermarket Service, July 2013).

 (!)
 Be there for every step of the journey.
 Invest in remarketing using one data source across channels.
 Use this same pool across tiers (e.g., National, Dealers) to alter messaging or pause/activate ads based on position of the consumer in the buying process.

 (!)
 Improve the customer experience by providing information early on in the process (e.g., include the price in ads) and guide them with immediate solutions as chat functions (e.g., message extension in search, AI chat tools like automated website/Facebook messenger bots).

 What We Want is Not What We Have